RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

 A couple of synthesizer-ish things can already be done with the standard sampler-ish features.
 Among these are:

--A simple oscillator can be set up by just loading a single cycle waveform file and setting the loops appropriately, so a simple oscillator with arbitrary waveform is already covered.
+- A simple oscillator can be set up by just loading a single cycle waveform file and setting the loops appropriately, so a simple oscillator with arbitrary waveform is already covered.
 This should allow us to produce a wide range of typical synthesizer sounds.

--The filter (in bandpass mode) with keytracking of 100% and a white noise input sample can be used to synthesize "whistle" sounds.
+- The filter (in bandpass mode) with keytracking of 100% and a white noise input sample can be used to synthesize "whistle" sounds.
 A second bandpass with possible a different resonance setting can be used to further shape the attack

 ### What else could be needed?